September 14th, 2019

 Other notable local results included Dumfries driver Mark McCulloch who secured the two-wheel-drive win in his Ford Escort Mk2 with Co-Driver Michael Hendry alongside.
 Iain Wilson, who handed over the reigns of the brand-new Jas P Wilson facility in Dalbeattie to the event for the Friday and Saturday morning Rally HQ, did enough to secure the SRC two-wheel-drive championship on his home rally.

 A bumper entry of over 90 cars started both events with many crews making the trip from across the UK and Ireland to the region for the event.
 Many of which, have taken advantage of a range of competitor incentives, all made possible by a grant from Dumfries and Galloway Council’s Major Festivals and Events Strategy 2018-2021.

 Spectators had flocked into the forests to see the action and despite a few delays during the day, Clerk of the Course Michael Riddick was honoured to host the SRC and BRC at the Galloway Hills Rally.

-“It’s been an amazing spectacle to see the best drivers in Britain and Scotland converge in Dalbeattie for the final rounds of their championships which has perhaps predictable attracted bumper numbers of spectators in the stages to watch the action today” said Riddick.
+“It’s been an amazing spectacle to see the best drivers in Britain and Scotland converge in Dalbeattie for the final rounds of their championships, which has perhaps predictably attracted bumper numbers of spectators in the stages to watch the action today” said Riddick.

-“That has been challenging at times, especially effective running two rallies and we were hit with a few delays which caused us to finish a little later that we hoped at the Threave.
-We would like to thank all our marshals, officials and spectators for their patience today and hope that the action in the stages made up for that.
-We look forward to seeing what 2020 holds for the event and hope everyone will make the return trip to the region next year”.
+“That has been challenging at times, especially effective running two rallies, and we were hit with a few delays which were caused by these spectator issues, which caused us to finish a little later that we hoped at the Threave.
+We would like to thank all our marshals, officials and spectators for their patience today, and hope that the action in the stages made up for that.
+We look forward to seeing what 2020 holds for the event, and hope everyone will make the return trip to the region next year”.